udexon/nroulette/README.md

 A roulette lady may resell her position to someone else, or work in group for sales and control of the positions.

-A lady may opt to perform specific tasks based on the stake placed on her number, e.g. strip all, masturbate, penetration sex, lesbian group sex etc.
+A lady may opt to perform specific tasks based on the stake placed on her number, e.g. strip all, ....

 A lady may choose to be bought out and cease participating by any other willing party or herself.